xlandscape/xOffFieldSoilRisk/docs/getstarted/getstarted.md

 !!! note
     **SimIDs need to be unique**. xBeeForage will create a folder for each run using the SimID defined in *template.xrun*.
 The SimID cannot be the same as a folder already contained in the run folder.
 If you want to run a simulation with the same SimID you need to delete this folder first.

+### xOSR Simulation

+On each time step (eg, day) and field in a simulation, xOSR checks if there are products to apply.
+If so, exact application details are determined based on model parameterisation (eg, deterministic or by sampling from  from distributions given by the user) and executed.

 ## Viewing and analyzing the output

 ### HDFView